sonnysaravillo26/ktph-pibtempb/README.md

 # ktph-pibtempb
- ktph pib responsive template B
+ ktph pib responsive template B - portrait and must be proportion resolution.

 # Commands
 1. Open your terminal and run the following command to install Create React App globally:`npm install -g create-react-app`
 2. Create a new React app: `npx create-react-app my-react-app` Replace "my-react-app" with the desired name of your project.